What are your credentials?

 Meridian, ID 83642

 My counseling office is conveniently located off the Meridian exit.
 It is also centrally located and easy to get to from Boise, Eagle, Kuna and Nampa.
 However, for Telehealth video sessions you do not need to come into the office and can do counseling with me from anywhere in Idaho.
+Please be advised that I use my home office for telehealth appointments, which is also located in Meridian.

 I am Agnostic friendly, Atheist friendly, Free-thinker friendly, Skeptic friendly, non-religious friendly, Humanist friendly and I offer secular counseling.